Magic Mirror Preschool Pretend Play

 You can also make the mirror with a piece of sturdy cardboard.
 Cut the cardboard into an oval shape, then remove the center in a similar oval shape, leaving a mirror frame 3-4 inches wide (7-10 cm).

-2. Paint the mirror with washable kids paints.
+2. Paint the mirror.
 We used blue for the frame and yellow for 'gold' trim.

 3. Sprinkle paper confetti or glitter over the paint while it's wet.
 When the paint is dry, you can rub a glue stick over the mirror and add more glitter!

 4. Glue beads, craft gems or other decorations onto the frame for 'jewels'.

 Games can be played with two or more children.

 Here are some suggestions for how to play with your magic mirror.